 Project Update March 1, 2017:

 The Council of the County of Foothills will be holding a public hearing regarding the proposed Foothills County and City of Calgary Intermunicipal Development Plan on March 15, 2017 at 10:00 am in Council Chambers of the Foothills Administration Building.

 A link is provided below to the proposed plan.

 The Council of The City of Calgary will be holding a public hearing on the plan on April 10, 2017.

 Subsequent to their respective public hearings both Councils will determine whether to approve a bylaw adopting this plan or whether amendments will need to be made prior to adoption.

 Project Update December 22, 2016:

-The draft M.D. of Foothills and City of Calgary IDP is now available for public review.
+The draft Foothills County and City of Calgary IDP is now available for public review.
 We would like to thank everyone who provided comments and feedback throughout the plan development process.
 Your contributions have helped to shape this very important plan.
 We also welcome the public to continue to provide comments directly to project staff.